Using QR Codes to Deliver Maps Electronically

 How to create a QR Code to launch an Avenza Map Store product listing

-The QR code syntax is avenza-mapstore://product_details/xxxxx, where the xxxxx represents the map SKU within the Avenza Map Store.
+For iOS, the QR code syntax is avenza-mapstore://product_details/xxxxx, where xxxxx represents a map SKU from the Avenza Map Store.
 The map SKU can be found at the end of the URL in the browser location bar if you look up the product in the vendor site.
-For example, the SKU number is 59443 for this URL: http://ms1.avenza.com/vendor/1/maps/59443/
+For example, the SKU number is 59443 for this URL: https://mapstore.avenza.com/vendor/1/maps/59443.
+When made into a QR code and scanned, you will be directed to the map listing within the PDF Maps app where you can then download or purchase the map.

 In the example QR code shown above, the URL is avenza-mapstore://product_details/62190 and 61290 is the SKU number of the Amsterdam map.